-The global strategic communication graduate certificate is a tremendous opportunity for working professionals to learn skills and gain insight to assist in their careers.
-The professional certificate includes four courses that can be completed two semesters.
+The Global Strategic Communication graduate certificate is a tremendous opportunity for working professionals to learn skills and gain insight into solving global problems.
+The professional certificate includes four courses that can be completed in two semesters.

 Strategic Communication: Ethics and Concepts (3 credits)

 This course introduces students to the field of Strategic Communication.
 Students will explore strategic communication theory, the PESO model of communication strategies, ethical communication considerations, and how desired organizational outcomes and communication strategies are necessarily interrelated.
 Students will demonstrate critical global perspectives while addressing communications issues for international audiences.
 They also will practice sensitivity for diverse cultures and ensure their messaging is localized and parallel to the cultural context.